 As it might provide some inspiration, these are the stations I listen most to:

-The two stations I listen most to are RLVW and P4 ballade.
+The two stations I listen most to are Kick Radio and P4 ballade.

-RLVW is a local Flemish station that only plays 80s music.
+Kick Radio is a Dutch internet station that only plays 80s and 90smusic.
 It has a large music database which means you don’t get to hear the same songs over and over again.
-The only downside to the station is that it ignores the 12inches and remixes which are so typical for the eighties, and that it announces which songs it will play the next hour, which eliminates the element of surprise.

 I also like listening to British stations.
 When I prefer some speach and short news between the nice songs, then my choice is British radio station Heart.